Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-harmonizer/tests_integration_mssql/README.md

 Note that all values have defaults, and one difference from the harmonizer is that integrated security is true by default.
-DB Username and DB Password are ignored when intergrated security is set to true.
+DB Username and DB Password are ignored when integrated security is set to true.

 ## Examples